AdviceNow has a Sorting out Child Arrangements webstie with information on sorting out child arrangements when you separate or divorce.

 Cafcass has lots of information on child-related topics.
 They specialise in giving children a voice in the Family Courts.

 Family separation is always a stressful experience for children and teens in the short term.
-But what drives the long term impact on them is the level of conflict they witness before, during and following parental separation.
+But what drives the long-term impact on them is the level of conflict they witness before, during and following parental separation.

-It’s normal for it to take about 2 years for children and teens to adjust to a family separation.
-The higher the levels of conflict, however, the harder it is to adjust and the longer the ripple effects continue for poor outcomes (e.g. mental health).
+It’s normal for children and teens to take about 2 years to adjust to a family separation.
+The higher the levels of conflict, however, the harder it is to adjust, and the longer the ripple effects continue for poor outcomes (e.g., mental health).

 High levels of conflict between parents are shown to have many poor outcomes for children.
-These include anxiety and depression, academic failure, substance abuse, conduct problems, criminality, peer problems and adversely affected brain development.
+These include anxiety and depression, academic failure, substance abuse, conduct problems, criminality, peer problems and adversely affect brain development.
 Patterns of conflict can even be passed on to the next generation.

 By contrast, actions designed to reduce the level of inter-parental conflict are associated with positive long-term outcomes.
 There are clear improvements in mental health, behaviour, school outcomes and long-term relationships.